Sakr-Alieldin/Audio-controlled-robot/README.md

 Motion control: closed-loop polar regulation using wheel encoders, trapezoidal velocity profiles, and PWM motor control for accurate translation and rotation

-The robot reliably executes movement commands in noisy environments, achieving < 4% positioning error and robust operation up to ~2 m (and beyond in ideal conditions).
+The robot reliably executes movement commands in noisy environments, achieving < 4% positioning error.
+Robust operation up to ~1.6m in noisy indoor environments, with successful command reception beyond 2m in ideal environments.
 This project combines analog electronics, digital signal processing, embedded programming, and control systems into a fully functional prototype.